 - Treatment may aim to control the lymphoma.
 If a cure is not realistic, it is often possible to limit the growth or spread of the lymphoma with treatment.
 This usually means that it progresses less rapidly.
 This may keep you free of symptoms for some time.
 Many low-grade non-Hodgkin's lymphomas cannot be cured but can be controlled, often for quite some time.

 - Treatment may aim to ease symptoms.
 If a cure is not possible, treatments may be used to reduce the size of lymphoma tumours.
 This may ease symptoms such as pain.
 If a non-Hodgkin's lymphoma is advanced then you may require treatments such as painkillers or other treatments to help keep you free of pain or other symptoms.

 What is the outlook (prognosis)?

 The outlook depends on various factors which include the exact type, grade and stage of the lymphoma.
 Very generally:

 With slow-growing low-grade non-Hodgkin's lymphomas, chemotherapy is less likely to be curative than with high-grade non-Hodgkin's lymphomas.
 However, treatment may control the disease and keep you free of symptoms for months or years.
-Also, because they are slow-growing, often low-grade non-Hodgkin's lymphomas appear to be indolent and not really to progress very much for quite some time.
+Also, because they are slow-growing, often low-grade non-Hodgkin's lymphomas appear slow to cause any pain (indolent) and not really to progress very much for quite some time.